rss2025/rss2025.github.io/index.md

 ### Call for Participation

 We are pleased to announce the 21st edition of the “Robotics: Science and Systems” (RSS) conference to be held at the [University of Southern California](https://www.usc.edu/){:target="_blank"}, Los Angeles, California in June 21-25, 2025.
+After being hosted at the University of Southern California in 2011, the organizers are excited to bring RSS back to this iconic venue in 2025.

-The Robotics: Science and Systems has a long history of bringing together researchers in all areas of robotics from around the world for an engaging and focused week of single-track presentations, workshops, poster sessions, and tutorials.
+RSS has a long history of bringing together researchers in all areas of robotics from around the world for an engaging and focused week of single-track presentations, workshops, poster sessions, and tutorials.
 This year, as always, we solicit your best work.

 ### Important Dates